bodybuilders-team/specialvfx-at-cloud/README.md

 the AWS CLI to be installed and configured with the necessary permissions.

 1. Configure the `scripts/aws/config.sh` file with the necessary parameters;
-2. Run `./scripts/aws/create-image.sh` to create an AMI with the application;
+2. If it's the first time deploying the system, run `./scripts/aws/create-and-launch-system.sh` to create the necessary resources in AWS, including the lambda functions, the worker image and the instance running the load balancer and autoscaler;
-3. Run `./scripts/aws/launch-deployment.sh` to deploy the application to AWS.
+3. If the system is already created, run `./scripts/aws/launch-lb.sh` to deploy the load balancer and autoscaler, because the image and lambda functions are already created;

-To remove the deployment, you can run `./scripts/aws/terminate-deployment.sh`.
+To terminate the system, run `./scripts/aws/terminate-system.sh` - this only terminates the instances and the load balancer.
+To terminate and delete all resources, run `./scripts/aws/terminate-and-delete-system.sh`.